College of Life Sciences

 Athena Swan in the College

-Contact the CLS Athena Swan team and learn more about Athena Swan at Leicester.
+Learn more about Athena Swan at Leicester.

 About the Athena Swan Charter

 The Athena Swan Charter recognises advancements in gender equality: representation, progression and success for all.
-The Charter was established in June 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
-The Charter was expanded in May 2015 to recognise work undertaken in arts, humanities, social sciences, business and law, and in professional and support roles, and for trans staff and students.
+The Charter was established in June 2005, to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
+The Charter was expanded in May 2015 to recognise work undertaken in arts, humanities, social sciences, business and law, and in professional and support roles, and for transgender staff and students.

 The importance of Athena Swan